 1. Physical safeguards for ePHI

-What are your policies for protecting PHI from unauthorized breaches within your equipment, buildings, and electronic information systems?
+What are your policies and procedures that limit physical access to your equipment, buildings, and electronic information systems by unauthorized persons?
 This is what encompasses the physical safeguards of the Security Rule.

 - Security at individual workstations.